7Cedars/loyalty-program-contracts/README.md

 ## Development / TO DO
 So, minimal PoC of LoyaltyProgram is finished.
 Next steps
-- [X] Add reentrancy guard to LoyaltyProgram.
+- [x] Add reentrancy guard to LoyaltyProgram.
 See note on safeTransferFrom in erc1155.
-- [ ] Build unit tests
+- [x] Build unit tests
-  - [ ] Do points get added to loyaltyCard (and not user address)?
+  - [x] Do points get added to loyaltyCard (and not user address)?
-  - [ ] Do points transfer as loyaltyCards are tranfered between customers?
+  - [x] Does adding and removing loyaltyTokenContract work?
-  - [ ] Does adding and removing loyaltyTokenContract work?
+  - [ ] Are loyalty cards freely transferrable to any contract address?
 - [ ] Build integration tests
-  - [ ] Does Minting loyaltyTokens by vendor work?
+  - [x] Does Minting loyaltyTokens by vendor work?
   - [ ] Does claim loyaltyTokens work - do tokens get redeemd by loyaltyCards (and not customers)?
   - [ ] When tokens are finsihed - does it indeed stop issuing them? (are reverts bound by loyalty program)
   - [ ] Are points and tokens bound to loyalty cards?